-ISLAMABAD — The Pakistan-Romania Business Council (PRBC) recently held talks with Uzbekistan’s Ambassador to Pakistan, Alisher Tukhtaev, to explore trilateral trade ties.
-This important meeting focused on strengthening economic cooperation among the markets of Pakistan, Romania, and Uzbekistan.
+ISLAMABAD — The Pakistan-Romania Business Council (PRBC) recently engaged with Uzbekistan’s Ambassador to Pakistan, Alisher Tukhtaev, to explore opportunities for trilateral trade ties.
+The focus of this meeting was to enhance economic cooperation among Pakistan, Romania, and Uzbekistan.

-Key discussions centered on increasing trade volumes and identifying cross-border investment opportunities.
-The primary objective is to develop a framework for economic integration among these nations.
+Discussions emphasized increasing trade volumes and pinpointing cross-border investment opportunities.
+The main goal is to create a framework for economic integration among these nations.

 Strategic Framework for Economic Integration

-Representing the Pakistani side were PRBC Advisor and Chief Operating Officer Atif Farooqi, along with PRBC Regional Lead Hasnain Haider.
-They held in-depth discussions with Ambassador Tukhtaev, emphasizing the importance of sectoral cooperation.
+PRBC Advisor and Chief Operating Officer Atif Farooqi, along with PRBC Regional Lead Hasnain Haider, represented the Pakistani side.
+They conducted in-depth discussions with Ambassador Tukhtaev, underscoring the importance of sectoral collaboration.

-In aiming to develop trilateral trade, three core areas were pinpointed:
+To develop trilateral trade, three primary areas for cooperation were identified:

 - Facilitating cross-border trade and enhancing market access